Oct. 31, 2023

-Before delving into the role of AI in BIM, it's essential to grasp the fundamental concepts of Building Information Modeling:
+Before delving into the role of AI in BIM, it's essential to grasp the fundamental concepts of Building Information Modelling:

 Digital Representation